PixelNut/PixelNutLib/pattern-command-reference.md

 Z[<pixel>]
 ---------------------------------------------------------------
 Sets the offset into the strip of pixels where drawing is begun.
 Increasing this from 0 has the effect of shifting the pattern around the strip.
+Pixels are numbered from 0.

 If no value is specified, or the value is out of range, then 0 is used, which is also the initial value for this property.